Skills First is committed to fairer outcomes for all Victorians

 - Access to targeted, relevant training for students in regional areas.

-The Government will continue its significant investment in the training and TAFE system and rigorous new standards will have to be met before funding is provided.
+The Government will continue its significant investment in the training and TAFE system.
 Funding will only be provided to training that meets the needs of students, industry and the economy.

 We’ve consulted widely with employers and we will continue to do so.
 We want to know what they need from training and which courses should be prioritised.
 We want to ensure emerging needs are met and that training leads to real jobs that benefit the economy.